 Since new canals leave no debris whatsoever to block your passage, we were able to head through Jim’s Folly immediately, damning whatever environmental consequences we were leaving in our wake.
 This involved sailing past another New Style bonus dungeon, which for some confounding reason is actually the third of the four dungeons, not the second.
-In fact, we’ll pass the fourth before we find the second, as well.
-The front door is a whirlpool, I don’t quite understand why it had to be here and not any other notable part of the ocean.
+In fact, we’ll pass the fourth before we find the second, too!
+The front door to this bonus dungeon was little more than a whirlpool in the middle of the ocean, so I don’t quite understand why it had to be at this part of the ocean and not any other notable water-feature.
 I don’t quite know who organized this mash but I have a few choice words for them either way.

 Now properly in the ocean, we technically had the freedom to visit most of the planet if it weren’t for the docking restrictions.
 The docking restrictions in mind, it seemed best to keep on course for the time being, which led us to the town of Melmond where the Earth was dying.
 This was probably the best example of the four corrupted elements in the entire game, with unique graphics and everything, it’s nice work.
 We poked around (we had left the walkthrough behind at this point, reasoning that there was no chance of getting lost) and found out that the source of the decay was to the south, at the Cavern of Earth, where the land used to be the most fertile.
 Also, all this trouble is clearly the fault of a vampire.
 Why the townsfolk felt the vampire is responsible is not explained.
 Oh, they knew he existed, and they’re stereotypical like that… erm, I mean they’re “superstitious” like that!
 What did I say?
 Whatever: it’s baseless, and the writing looks sloppy for doing it, but in true RPG tradition, it was the only lead we had.